Jonie90/git-hooks/README.md

 At first I tried to make the script stop running and committing the commit (ie exiting with value 0) by having a variable called first_commit or something similar and setting it initally to true and then to false or empty string when "n" was pressed and then check if this variable was true or not before prompting the user.

-##Further Development
+## Further Development
-Expand the if statement and make it check if the commit message starts with "TW", if not, ask it it should, otherwise just commit directly.
+Expand the if statement and make it check if the commit message starts with "TW", if not, ask if it should, otherwise just commit directly.